 Complaints About Dicamba Crop Damage

-There have been a record number of complaints about off target dicamba movement in multiple States.
-In Arkansas alone, there have been at least 876 complaints made by farmers to the Arkansas Plant Board.
-Arkansas and Missouri enacted bans on the use of dicamba, and several other States added additional restrictions in the middle of the growing season.
+There have been a record number of complaints about off-target dicamba movement in multiple States.
+In Arkansas alone, there have been at least 986 complaints made by farmers to the Arkansas Plant Board.
+Arkansas and Missouri enacted bans on the use of dicamba, and several other States added additional restrictions in the middle of the 2017 growing season.

-There have been reports of dicamba damaging crops in Missouri, Arkansas, Tennessee, Mississippi, Illinois, Indiana, Iowa, Minnesota, North Dakota, South Dakota, Kansas, Nebraska, Kentucky, Ohio, North Carolina, Virginia, Louisiana, Alabama, Georgia, Michigan, Pennsylvania, and Wisconsin.
-It is estimated that approximately 3.1 million acres of soybeans have been damaged by dicamba already.
+There have been reports of dicamba damaging crops in Alabama, Arkansas, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Nebraska, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Virginia, West Virginia, and Wisconsin.
+It is estimated that approximately 3.6 million acres of soybeans have been damaged by dicamba already.
 That number may very well rise.
 Additionally, valuable crops like tomatoes, tobacco, melons, pumpkins, and fruits have also been damaged by dicamba, as well as standing timber and ornamentals.

 If you believe your crops were damaged by dicamba, you may be at risk of significant yield loss.
-Contact us today to find out if you can file a lawsuit and hold someone responsible for the damage caused to your farm.
+Contact us today to find out if you can file a lawsuit and hold the manufacturers of dicamba responsible for the damage caused to your farm.

 What Does Dicamba Damage Look Like?